List of former Universal Islands of Adventure attractions: Merlinwood

 The Lost Continent once had a third section, known as Merlinwood, which held the Flying Unicorn and Dueling Dragons roller coasters.
 It also featured the Enchanted Oak Tavern, a restaurant located inside a giant tree-stump with a face of Merlin on it.
 This area has been demolished for The Wizarding World of Harry Potter, with its attractions incorporated into the Harry Potter universe as Flight of the Hippogriff and Dragon Challenge.
+As of Halloween Horror Nights 32 in 2023, Dueling Dragons came back as a haunted house attraction called Dueling Dragons: Choose Thy Fate in Universal Studios Florida.